xtreme-mc/pyOS/README.md

 > **Before use**: This is not an OS, it's a simulator.

-It's a program containing apps, games, and cmd.\
-The OS will ask username to improve your experience.
+It's a program containing applications and games. each app or game has its features and uses.
+The OS will ask for your username to improve your experience in the OS.

 **Applications and games**:

 * `/calc` : Calculates math operations.
 * `/time` : Shows date & time in your region.
-* `/pic` : Draws a selected shape.
+* `/draw` : Draws a selected shape.
-* `/game` : (Coming to the next update).
+* `/quiz` : (Coming to the next update).

 >**Note** : Type `/exit` to quit the OS.